Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Connect With Your Leads and Stay Engaged

-When you create your campaign assets, also craft content for thank you and follow up emails.
+When you create your campaign assets, also craft content for thank you and follow-up emails.
 You can then automate them to deploy whenever they’re applicable.
-The follow up messages can include reminders, as well as questions regarding additional topics they’d like to receive in the future and feedback about the content offer they just consumed.
-You can also craft follow up lead nurturing emails with additional tips and tricks relating to the content offer, or suggested readings based on the offer’s topic.
+The follow-up messages can include reminders and questions regarding additional topics they’d like to receive in the future and feedback about the content offer they just consumed.
+You can also craft follow-up lead nurturing emails with additional tips and tricks relating to the content offer, or suggested readings based on the offer’s topic.

 How To Distribute Your Lead Magnet